 The Consumer Protection Unit is responsible for processing all inquiries received from consumers who are complaining about businesses.
 The unit has two divisions: Mediation Services and Enforcement.
 Mediation Services assists individual consumers with informal resolution of their disputes with business entities.
 The Enforcement Division prosecutes criminal and civil cases in the name of the People of the State of California against those engaging in unlawful or fraudulent business practices.

 The mediation staff, which includes volunteers, is available to assist consumers in resolving their disputes with business entities by offering to mediate those disputes.
 The mediation staff also provides information about consumer transactions by answering questions from the public and by educating consumers and businesses as to their rights and responsibilities.
-The consumer protection complaint form can be submitted on line or printed, filled out and mailed to us (see attachment at bottom of the page).
+The consumer protection complaint form can be submitted on line or printed, filled out and mailed to us.
 Or you may call (408) 792-2880 or e-mail us and we will mail you a complaint form.